Installation

 Backup Encryption

-Backups are encrypted by default.
+Backups can be encrypted at the point of capture.
 To decrypt a backup manually:

 # Use the decrypt_backup utility